Your Metabolic Health & Immune Strength Aren't Just Linked — They're Intertwined

 There will be a world after COVID-19, and I'd like us to start thinking about immunity in new ways so that we can all start working now toward making that world a more resilient and healthier place in which to live and prosper.

-In a 2020 review published in Endocrinology, physicians from the NIH explain that "endocrine-immune-vascular interactions" shape the clinical outcomes of COVID-19.
+In a 2020 review8 published in Endocrinology, physicians from the NIH explain that "endocrine-immune-vascular interactions" shape the clinical outcomes of COVID-19.
 Patients with metabolic syndrome are at increased risk of worse coronavirus severity and death.
 Poor metabolic health elicits hyperinflammation, immune dysregulation, and vascular dysfunction, a dangerous combination that's been repeatedly documented in COVID-19 patients.

-Another 2020 publication exploring metabolic health and the coronavirus pandemic argues that, in addition to hygiene and social-distancing practices, beneficial health and lifestyle behaviors should be leveraged to improve COVID-19 outcomes.
+Another 2020 publication9 exploring metabolic health and the coronavirus pandemic argues that, in addition to hygiene and social-distancing practices, beneficial health and lifestyle behaviors should be leveraged to improve COVID-19 outcomes.
 Blood sugar and blood pressure control are stressed, and the researchers also emphasize a healthy diet, hydration, moderate alcohol consumption, smoking cessation, physical activity, stress management, and adequate sleep.

 And what about after this pandemic?
 Jeffrey Bland, Ph.D., the father of functional medicine, shares his vision: "There will be a world after COVID-19, and I'd like us to start thinking about immunity in new ways so that we can all start working now toward making that world a more resilient and healthier place in which to live and prosper."